 Identify the roles and types of documentation and evaluation used by community health outreach programs.

 Demonstrate knowledge of the relationship of culture and individuals' health practices, beliefs, and use of health and social services.

 Demonstrate general awareness of health care needs for individuals across the life span and related healthcare and social services.

 Demonstrate knowledge of state and national laws/policies applicable to working with community members.

 American Heart Association BLS CPR for Health Care Providers

 Late Registration may require textbook to be picked up from Metro Campus department.

 Non-credit program and is not covered by financial aid (FAFSA, student loans, etc.)

 There are no course prerequisites for the program.

-Attendance is 100% REQUIRED for the 100 hour classroom sessions.
+Attendance is 100% REQUIRED for the 106 classroom hours.